HiPhish/info.vim/HACKING.rst

    info --file 'bash' --node 'What is Bash?'

-One special file is the  `dir` file which contains  a menu that maps to all the other info files.
+One special file is the  `dir` file which contains  a menu that maps to all the other Info files.
 It's a sort of root of roots if you will.

 One format, two purposes
 ========================

-There are  two purposes to  info files:  reading and writing  them as the plain text files  they are,  or treating  them as  a complete work  of documentation.
+There are  two purposes to  Info files:  reading and writing  them as the plain text files  they are,  or treating  them as  a complete work  of documentation.
 Supporting the former only requires some light support for the syntax.

 The latter however is more complex.
-Such info buffers  will not be read from a file,  instead they will be  generated by reading  the contents  of one or more files,  assembling  them  into one  buffer,  building a  table of  contents and replacing or  hiding markup elements.
+Such Info buffers  will not be read from a file,  instead they will be  generated by reading  the contents  of one or more files,  assembling  them  into one  buffer,  building a  table of  contents and replacing or  hiding markup elements.
 This is  similar to  how a  plugin would